alamimran613/Interview-Questions/README.md

 ## 🚀 How to Use
 1️⃣ **Browse** the topics you're interested in.
 2️⃣ **Practice** the questions to enhance your knowledge.
-3️⃣ **Contribute** by adding new questions, answers, or improvements.
+3️⃣ **Contribute** by adding real interview questions you have faced.

 ---